A journalist who claims he was detained and beaten by the Taliban says he still fears for his life, despite leaving Afghanistan.

 In school, Jamal aspired to become a reporter, and after high school, began studying journalism at one of the public universities.
 After graduating, he became a journalist, covering conflict and security-related stories.

-“During my reports, I saw blood, bones, and pieces of flesh left from the victims,” he tells Afghan Witness (AW), adding that this “deeply traumatized” him.
+“During my reports, I saw blood, bones, and pieces of flesh left from the victims,” he tells Afghan Witness (AW), adding that this “deeply traumatised” him.

 Several months into the Taliban takeover, human rights organisations began raising the alarm on media restrictions.
 Journalists attempting to cover women’s and human rights protests have faced disruption and, in some cases, violence.